Wood Lake in Cherry County, Nebraska — The American Midwest (Upper Plains)

 Erected 2010 by American Legion Post 202; Sandhills Area Foundation; Cherry County Residents; Nebraska State Historical Society.
 (Marker Number 483.)

 Location.
 42° 38.111′ N, 100° 14.24′ W. Marker is in Wood Lake, Nebraska, in Cherry County.
 Marker is on U.S. 20 at milepost 221 east of Main Street, on the right when traveling west.
-Touch for map.
 This marker is located in the hamlet of Wood Lake (pop.
 63).
+Touch for map.
 Marker is in this post office area: Wood Lake NE 69221, United States of America.
+Touch for directions.

 Regarding Midair Collision of P-47 "Thunderbolt" Fighter Planes, 1944.
 According to his obituary included in the 1944 Obituary Notebook (found in the genealogical collection of the Sandusky Library), John B. Beatty, Jr., enlisted in the Army Air Corps on January 22, 1941.
 He graduated flight training on November 10, 1942 from the Army Air Base at Lake Charles, Louisiana, received his wings and the rank of Second Lieutenant.
 He was later promoted to First Lieutenant.
 Lieutenant Beatty served in the Caribbean Sea area and the Panama Canal Zone.
 Returning to Beggs Field in Texas, he was subsequently transferred to Ainsworth Army Base.
 Lieutenant Beatty was buried in the Sand Hill Cemetery, in Erie County, Ohio.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 7, 2014, by Joan Shurtliff of Seward, Nebraska.
-This page has been viewed 418 times since then and 2 times this year.
+It was originally submitted on October 7, 2014, by Joan Shurtliff of Seward, Nebraska.
+This page has been viewed 479 times since then and 29 times this year.
 Photo 1. submitted on October 7, 2014, by Joan Shurtliff of Seward, Nebraska. • Andrew Ruppenstein was the editor who published this page.